 The Public Sector Commissioner reports to parliament annually on the state of administration and management across the public sector, and on compliance with standards and ethical codes.

-State of the Sector 2012
+State of the sector report 2013

-The State of the sector 2012 report aims to provide parliament, public sector CEOs, agencies and the broader community of WA with a comprehensive view of current public sector performance as it relates to integrity, administration and management.
-It highlights some of the challenges that will impact on the management of the WA public sector over the next five to ten years and where the sector needs to focus its future planning.
+The report aims to provide parliament, chief executives, public sector bodies and the broader community of WA with a comprehensive view of public sector performance as it relates to integrity, administration and management.
+The report highlights some of the challenges that will impact on the management of the WA public sector over the coming years and where the sector needs to focus its future planning.

-- Section 1 – Commissioner’s overview
+- Chapter 1 – Commissioner’s overview

-- Section 5 – Workforce planning and leadership
+- Chapter 5 – Workforce profile

-- Section 6 – Workforce management
+- Chapter 6 – Workforce and diversity planning

-- Section 7 – Appendixes
+- Chapter 7 – Appendixes

-- State of the sector 2010
+State of the sector in summary 2013

-Page last updated 9 April 2013
+Page last updated 17 February 2014